Semhal22/alx-low_level_programming/0x14-bit_manipulation/README.md

 	3. 11 - Sets the value of a bit to 1 at a given index
 	4. 100 - Sets the value of a bit to 0 at a given index
 	5. 101 - Returns the number of bits needed to flip to get from number to another
+	6. Endianness - Checks the endianness(where LSB is stored)